-Considering the above, no mapping system is yet available in the country.
-However, the Ministry of Digital Transformation is collaborating with the World Bank and the Ministry of Culture to adopt a state policy for broadband access and update the basic legislation to support broadband mapping development with regard to fixed broadband coverage (and therefore presumably focusing on service mapping)183 As anticipated in the previous sections, this activity falls under the scope of the project "Eastern Partnership Countries (EaP) Broadband Infrastructure Development Strategy" financed by the EU4Digital project, which will produce a report on "Broadband Mapping Recommendations" by December 2020.
-This will
+Considering the above, and apart from statistical data on the presence of fibre connectivity at the municipality level, no mapping system will be available in the country until 2022, when both draft laws are expected to be in force.
+However, the Ministry of Digital Transformation is collaborating with the World Bank to adopt a state policy for broadband access and update the basic legislation to support broadband mapping development with regard to fixed broadband coverage and therefore, presumably, will start focusing on service and or infrastructure mapping as early as 2021, in line with the laws that will be approved by Parliament.
+As anticipated in the previous sections, this activity falls under the scope of the project "Eastern Partnership Countries (EaP) Broadband Infrastructure Development Strategy"